TypeHintsFun/indecro/README.md

 await scheduler.run()
 ```

-More examples of using framework you can fing in examples directory
+More examples of using framework you can find in examples directory

 ```bash
 cd examples